-The environmental subsamples represent pairs of 1/3 nonoverlapping subsample of SPs aged 12+.
-An SP is eligible for vessels 29 and 89 or vessels 92 and 93.
+The environmental subsamples represent a 1/3 subsample of SPs aged 12+.
+SPs in the 1, 2, 5, 11 subsample group are eligible for vessels 29, 89,90,92 and 93.

 - Do not substitute any other red top tube for these vessels; the 10-ml red top tube is prescreened by the CDC for these tests. - Gently invert the tubes 5-6 times as soon as possible after receiving them in the laboratory. - Allow the blood in the 10-mL red top tubes to clot for 30-45 minutes at room temperature.
 Do not let clot for more than 1 hour. - Place the tubes in the room temperature centrifuge carrier of either tabletop centrifuge.
 Balance the tubes in the centrifuge by using water-filled tubes if necessary.
 Centrifuge the red top tubes at 17-25°C and 2,900 rpm for 15 minutes to yield serum.